teksider/fallout76/README.md

 * Then do all bots except one closest to the parade start.
 * Then When super mutants are done on 3rd Person's server you turn in last bot.
 * Should be around 14 minutes left remaining when parade starts

+### When you are 5th person
+* wait till 30 secs to talk to master of ceremonies.
+* Then do all bots except one closest to the parade start.
+* Then When super mutants are done on 4th Person's server you turn in last bot.

+### When you are 6th person
+* wait till 30 secs to talk to master of ceremonies.
+* Then do all bots except one closest to the parade start.
+* Then When super mutants are done on 5th Person's server you turn in last bot.